programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-02.png" alt="Bar graph showing percentage of destination cities that are domestic, EU, and non-EU." caption="Figure 2.
 Bar graph showing percentage of destination cities that are domestic, EU, and non-EU." %}

 There is an important difference between the first plot (Figure 1) and this one.
-In the previous plot, ggplot2 counted the number of cities in every group.
-In our new plot, the tibble contains the values for the bars.
-This information is in the column perc, so we add `y = perc` as a parameter of `aes()`, but this is not enough.
+In the previous plot, ggplot2 counted the number of cities in every group (domestic, EU, non-EU).
+In our new plot, the tibble already contained each bar's numerical value, stored in the **perc** column.
+This is why we specify `y = perc` as a parameter of `aes()`.
 The tricky part is that by default, `geom_bar()` will use the parameter `stat = "count"`.
 This means it will count how many times a value appears.
 In other words, it aggregates data for you.
-Since we already aggregated the data, we inform ggplot2 we have already calculated our values by using the parameter `stat = "identity"`.
+However, since you have already aggregated the data, you can inform ggplot2 that you have already calculated your values by using the parameter `stat = "identity"`.

-We see most sister cities are in the EU.
+Figure 2 shows that most sister cities are from a different EU country than the origin city (around 68%).
 This could be due to geographical proximity, cultural similarities, or economic ties within the European Union.
-We can compare data by country of origin to look into this more.
-Once we have calculated the percentages for each country, we can visualize it in two ways.
-One, we can create a bar for every country.
-Two, we can make a separate graph for each country ('facetting' in ggplot2 parlance).
-For now, we will stick with the first approach.
+We can get a more detailed look by adding in the data about the origin country to the visualization.
+We could decide to visualize this either by breaking down each bar into percentages by origin country (Figure 3), or by creating separate graphs for each origin country (this is called 'facetting' in ggplot2 lingo).
+Let's try the first approach:

 ```